NRA offensive exposes deep U.S. divisions on guns

 "The NRA missed a huge opportunity to move in the direction of compromise.
 Instead of offering a major contribution to the gun debate, which is what they promised, we got the same old tired clichés," said Winkler, a law professor at the University of California at Los Angeles.

-A Reuters/Ipsos poll on Monday showed the percentage of Americans favouring tough gun regulations rising 8 points after the Newtown shooting, to 50 percent.
+A Reuters/Ipsos poll on Monday showed the percentage of Americans favoring tough gun regulations rising 8 points after the Newtown shooting, to 50 percent.

 Inside the NRA, though, attitudes might not change much.